Joe Saunders: Arizona Diamondbacks

-On July 25, 2010, he was traded to the Arizona Diamondbacks for Dan Haren.
-Three minor league pitchers, left hander Patrick Corbin and right handers Rafael Rodríguez and Tyler Skaggs also went to Arizona.
+On July 25, 2010, Saunders was traded to the Arizona Diamondbacks in exchange for Dan Haren.
+Three minor league pitchers, left handers Patrick Corbin and Tyler Skaggs and right hander Rafael Rodríguez also went to Arizona.
+He made 13 starts for Arizona, posting a 3-7 record and 4.25 ERA with 50 strikeouts across 82 2/3 innings pitched.

+Saunders made 33 starts for the Diamondbacks during the 2011 campaign, compiling a 12-13 record and 3.69 ERA with 108 strikeouts over 212 innings of work.
 On December 12, 2011, Saunders was non-tendered and became a free agent.

-On January 17, 2012, he re-signed with the Diamondbacks for one year at a salary of $6 million.
+On January 17, 2012, Saunders re-signed with the Diamondbacks on a one-year, $6 million contract.
+In 21 starts for Arizona, he posted a 6-10 record and 4.22 ERA with 89 strikeouts over 130 innings of work.

 Baltimore Orioles

 On August 26, 2012, Saunders was traded to the Baltimore Orioles for Matt Lindstrom.
 He finished 3–3 in seven starts for the O's.
 Saunders was the winning pitcher when the Orioles defeated the Texas Rangers in the inaugural Wild Card Game, pitching 5 2/3 innings with four strikeouts.
+He became a free agent following the season.

 Seattle Mariners

 On February 12, 2013, Saunders agreed to a one-year contract with the Seattle Mariners.
 Over his first six weeks of the season, he pitched very well at home in Safeco Field and extremely poorly in his road outings.
-This pattern coupled with previous good numbers at Safeco Field earned him the slightly-pejorative sobriquet "Safeco Joe."
+This pattern coupled with previous good numbers at Safeco Field earned him the slightly pejorative sobriquet "Safeco Joe."
 Although he pitched slightly better at home than on the road, his home ERA was at 4.99 in 13 starts, while on the road his ERA was 5.45 in 19 starts.
 Saunders finished with a record of 11-16 and a 5.26 ERA for the M's.

 Texas Rangers

 On March 4, 2014, Saunders signed a one-year contract with the Texas Rangers.
-He was designated for assignment on July 1, 2014.
-Saunders was released on July 4.
+In eight starts for the Rangers, Saunders struggled to an 0-5 record and 6.13 ERA with 22 strikeouts across 39 2/3 innings pitched.
+He was designated for assignment by Texas on July 1.
+Saunders was released after clearing waivers on July 4.

 Kansas City Royals

 On July 8, 2014, Saunders signed a minor league contract with the Kansas City Royals and was assigned to the Triple-A Omaha Royals.
-After four starts and an ERA of 6.75 at Triple-A, he was released by the team on July 29.
+After four starts and an ERA of 6.75 at Triple-A, he was released by the team on July 30.